OctaDist/OctaDist/docs/build.rst

 Build OctaDist
 ==============

-To build OctaDist from source code:
+This section will explain how to build OctaDist from source code.
+If you already have OctaDist installed on your system, this section may be skipped.

 .. toctree::
    :maxdepth: 1

-   docs-build-app/prerequisites.rst
-   docs-build-app/build-pip.rst
-   docs-build-app/build-exe.rst
+   docs-build/prerequisites.rst
+   docs-build/build-pip.rst
+   docs-build/build-exe.rst